TylerMS887/cowserve/README.md

 Press <kbd>Ctrl</kbd> + <kbd>C</kbd> (<kbd>⌘</kbd> + <kbd>C</kbd> on a Mac) to end the server.
 This is useful in case of DoS or DDoS attacks.

+## Discussion

+We mainly discuss the work for Cowserve at [GitHub Discussions](https://github.com/Tyler887/cowserve/discussions).

+Note that questions about **using** Cowserve are off-topic and should be asked at [Server Fault](https://serverfault.com).